ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 In addition to persistent volume specification, the cluster autoscaler, this very thing has the ability to regulate how nodes will optimally be teared down and drawn upon in given zones.
 This capability may overlap persistent volume node affinity.

-Let’s say there’s a pod with a persistent volume deployed in `ap-southeast-1b` , and you have a kind good night policy to tear down any nodes because you want to save money.
+Let’s say there’s a pod with a persistent volume, and you have a kind good night policy to tear down nodes because you want to save money.
 When you reinstantiate back those nodes, there’s a chance seeing pods scheduling inhabits this classic volume node affinity conflict error like below.

 ```
 Type     Reason             Age                From                Message